spanner888/CamScripts/README.md

 ## Release notes:

-* V0.0.4  ...NOT released yet
+* V0.0.4 2024-09-16

 - Setup split into Materials and Tool Shape, in case user needs to preserve files or settings
 - Using FreeCAD macros for user to launch scripts, abandoning both menu attempts
+- Removed duplicate ToolBit number warnings, really really slowed down for large ToolTables
+- Bug fix where CamScriptingLib.addTc() did not update properties.
-- More work on readme's
+- More work on readme's and images

 * V0.0.3  2024-09-10